-In the event of bad weather or hazardous road conditions, each individual student must determine if they feel they can safely travel to the clinical site.
+In the event of bad weather or hazardous road conditions, each student must determine if they feel they can safely travel to the clinical site.
 If a student determines it is unsafe, they need to contact their Preceptor and let them know.
-Please inform the Preceptor /faculty in as much of advance as possible.
-In a nutshell, if YOU can arrive and return safely then do.
-If YOU are unsure of your safely then DO NOT drive - ride with a safe driver or call the Preceptor/faculty to tell them you will not be able to be there.
+Please inform the Preceptor /faculty as much in advance as possible.
+In a nutshell, if YOU can arrive and return safely, then do.
+If YOU are unsure of your safety, then DO NOT drive - ride with a safe driver or call the Preceptor/faculty to tell them, you will not be able to be there.
 It is your responsibility to reschedule the missed experience or class work.